More are surely coming. As Erica Chenoweth explained here at TMC in 2015, both mass shootings and terrorist attacks tend

 Matthew Lacombe explained how the NRA “politically weaponized” its membership, developing a social identity for gun owners that came with the ideology and outlook about guns and freedom that they hold today.
 In this stance, gun owners are patriotic, upright citizens protecting freedom whose values are under attack by radicals and elitists who stand for a chaotic society.

 Is that gun-owning identity linked to white racial prejudice?
-Certainly, Alexandra Filindra found that white people who score high on racial resentment are more likely both to own guns and to oppose gun regulation — although not because they fear black violence.
+Alexandra Filindra found that white people who score high on racial resentment are more likely both to own guns and to oppose gun regulation — although not because they fear black violence.

 When did guns become a partisan issue?

 Joslyn and Haider-Markel have also shown that gun ownership used to be bipartisan, but no more — which now puts that political weapon primarily in the hands of Republicans.
-And yet, Steven V. Miller showed earlier in October, many Republicans still support key types of gun regulation.
+And yet, Steven V. Miller showed earlier in October that many Republicans still supported key types of gun regulation.

 And Joslyn and Haider-Markel explored the idea that, increasingly, a gun culture has developed in which “gun ownership represents a cluster of values, such as strong individualism, distrust in government and personal freedoms” that are linked to the Republican Party.
 Two years ago, Eric Stern explained that people who live close to mass shootings become less likely to vote Republican.